ewels/rich-codex/README.md

 ## How it works

-Rich-codex is a command-line tool that you can [via a GitHub action](https://ewels.github.io/rich-codex/installation/github_action/) or as a [command line tool](https://ewels.github.io/rich-codex/installation/cli/).
+Rich-codex is a command-line tool that you can run [via a GitHub action](https://ewels.github.io/rich-codex/installation/github_action/) or as a [command line tool](https://ewels.github.io/rich-codex/installation/cli/).
 It works with any markdown (including GitHub READMEs).

 It collects either commands or code snippets, together with output filenames and configuration options.
 Commands are run in a subprocess and the standard output & standard error collected.
 These are then rendered as an image using [Textualize/rich](https://github.com/textualize/rich).